About Our Team

 Don and Sharry at SBMC

 The Stabbert family owns SBMC.
-Don and Sharry Stabbert are ocean cruisers who operate Starr, their 77′ Steve Seaton trawler.
-They have made nine crossings of the Pacific and one crossing of the Atlantic to the Mediterranean on Starr.
+Don and Sharry Stabbert are ocean cruisers who own and operate Starr, their 77′ Steve Seaton trawler.
+They have made ten crossings of the Pacific and one crossing of the Atlantic to the Mediterranean and Adriatic.

 Starr at Diamond Head, Hawaii, 2018